Getting You Started

-This section provides an overview for users about how to begin using the Genie
+This section provides an overview for users about how to begin using the Genie harness.

 We recommend reading this section in order, to help users understand the fundamental

-building blocks to begin using Genie
+building blocks to begin using Genie.

 Note